Author: Hon A/Prof Amanda Oakley, Dermatologist, Hamilton, New Zealand, December 2016.

 Determination of allergy requires a careful history and examination, and testing should have a specific question in mind.

 Prick tests for immediate hypersensitivities are not very useful in the investigation of skin disease.
 These tests are sometimes undertaken in patients with suspected contact urticaria or latex allergy.
 They are not useful in atopic dermatitis or acute/chronic spontaneous urticaria.
+IgE tests have limited use in patients with type 1 hypersensitivity reactions.

 Patch tests are undertaken by specialist clinics for patients with suspected contact allergic dermatitis; they detect delayed hypersensitivity reactions.
 Patients should have a chronic or relapsing dermatitis.

-X-rays, CT scans, MRI scans and ultrasound tests are not routinely requested in dermatology, but may be arranged for systemic symptoms or monitoring treatment.
+X-rays, CT scans, MRI scans and ultrasound tests are not routinely requested in dermatology but may be arranged for systemic symptoms or monitoring treatment.

 Exposure to long wavelength UVA emitted by a Wood lamp is mainly used to investigate pigmentary disorders and chronic superficial skin infections such as pityriasis versicolor, where fluorescence supports a specific cause.